mjpekala/maxfun-experiment/README.md

 # maxfun-experiment
 An empirical study comparing MAXFUN (citation pending) to other feature pooling techniques.
 This is joint work by Weilin Li, Yiran Li and Mike Pekala under the direction of Professor Wojtek Czaja of the [Norbert Wiener Center](http://www.norbertwiener.umd.edu/) at the University of Maryland.

-As of this writing this is a work in progress and all codes are highly experimental.
+**As of this writing this is a work in progress and all codes are highly experimental.
+This repository is currently intended for internal use only.**

 ## Quick Start